 Some of its key features are:

-- Puppet offers Idempotency which means one can safely run the same set of configurations multiple times on the same machine and get the same results.
+- Puppet offers idempotency, which means one can safely run the same set of configurations multiple times on the same machine and get the same results.

 - Puppet can be integrated with Git (version control tool) to store puppets code helping your team gain the benefits of both DevOps and agile methodology.

-- Using Resource Abstraction Layer (RAL), coordinating the specified framework design is possible without worrying about the execution’s subtleties or how the arrangement order will work within the framework.
+- Using the Resource Abstraction Layer (RAL), coordinating the specified framework design is possible without worrying about the execution’s subtleties or how the arrangement order will work within the framework.

 3. Progress Chef